All Episodes

 For example, Germany sells nearly 10 cars in America to every one American-made car sold in Germany.

-It becomes cost prohibitive.
+It becomes cost-prohibitive.

-And we're supposed to just sit back and take that, and then they go into energy deals with Vladimir Putin, and none of these countries end up paying their fair share.
+And then they go into energy deals with Vladimir Putin, and none of these countries end up paying their fair share.

 We pay the bulk of the freight for NATO to protect them from Russia.